jhpyle/docassemble/demo.md

 100% of the source code for the example interview is listed below in the form of two [YAML] files, which are annotated with comments.

-Also, when you are using the demonstration, you can click "Source" to see the [YAML] source code that generated the question, along with a review of the conditions that led to the question being asked.
+When you are using the demonstration, you can click "Source" to see the [YAML] source code that generated the question, along with a review of the conditions that led to the question being asked.
 You can learn a lot about how to do things in **docassemble** by clicking "Source" and comparing the [YAML] source to the end result.
 The